A new algebraic structure in the standard model of particle physics: Introduction

-In this paper, we introduce a new formulation of non-commutative geometry.
+In this paper, we introduce a new formulation of the real-spectral-triple formalism in non-commutative geometry.
 We explain its mathematical advantages and its success in capturing the structure of the standard model of particle physics.
 Our approach, in brief, is as follows: (i) we start with a $\ast$-algebra $\hat{A}$ (the ``algebra of coordinates"); (ii) we use it to define a related algebra $A$ (the universal $\ast$-algebra of forms over $\hat{A}$); (iii) we take the simplest non-trivial graded representation of $A$ on a Hilbert space $H$ ({\it i.e.}\ we take $H$ to be a graded space with just two non-zero components, $H_{R}$ and $H_{L}$); and (iv) we note that this representation may be reinterpreted as a super-algebra $B=A\oplus H$, with even part $A$ and (square-zero) odd part $H$.
-This super-algebra $B$ is the fundamental object in our approach: we note that (nearly) all of the basic axioms and assumptions of the traditional (``spectral triple") formulation of non-commutative geometry may be elegantly recovered from the simple requirement that $B$ should be a differential graded $\ast$-algebra (or ``$\ast$-DGA").
-But this requirement also yields other, new, geometrical constraints.
-When we apply our formalism to the spectral triple traditionally used to describe the geometry of the standard model of particle physics, we find that these new constraints are physically meaningful and phenomenologically correct.
-Thus, our proposal shares and even extends the key advantage of the traditional NCG reformulation of the standard model: that it is more restrictive and explanatory than the EFT framework (as sketched in the previous paragraph).
+This super-algebra $B$ is the fundamental object in our approach: we note that (nearly) all of the basic axioms and assumptions of the traditional real-spectral-triple" formalism may be elegantly recovered from the simple requirement that $B$ should be a differential graded $\ast$-algebra (or ``$\ast$-DGA").
+In addition, this requirement also yields other, new, geometrical constraints.
+When we apply our formalism to the spectral triple traditionally used to describe the geometry of the standard model of particle physics, we find that these new constraints are physically meaningful and phenomenologically correct (although a number of puzzles remain -- see Section \ref{Discussion}).
+Notably, these new constraints give a new interpretation/explanation of electroweak symmetry breaking that is geometric/algebraic, rather than dynamical.